Often referred to as “the sunshine vitamin,” vitamin D is an essential fat-soluble vitamin.

 |Per Fillet (204g)||47.5 mcg / 1901 IU||317 %|

 While it may not appeal to everyone thanks to its appearance, eel is one of the most nutritious types of seafood.

 With one fillet providing approximately 317% of the RDI for vitamin D, you don’t need a lot to meet the recommended amount (4).

-Eel also contains significant amounts of protein, omega-3, vitamin A (as retinol), and vitamin B12.
+Eel also contains significant amounts of protein, omega-3, and other important vitamins such as vitamin A and vitamin B12.